Chart Color Schemes

 Jamberoo has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified six projects likely impacting the area.
-Major projects include Springside Hill, Springside Hill Master Planned Community, South Kiama Urban Release Area, and Bombo Precinct, as detailed below.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch identified six projects likely affecting the region.
+Notable ones are Springside Hill, Springside Hill Master Planned Community, South Kiama Urban Release Area, and Bombo Precinct.
+The following details projects expected to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.